Can pets eat Turkey Bone?

 Description

-Turkey bones are hard poultry bones from wings, legs, necks, and carcasses left after roasting or carving, especially during holiday gatherings.
-They are often saved for stock or discarded in kitchen trash.
-Bones may look appealing to pets because they retain meat and fat.
+Turkey bones are hard poultry bones from wings, legs, necks, and carcasses left after roasting or carving.
+They retain meat and fat aromas that attract pets.

-Cooked turkey bones become brittle and may splinter into sharp fragments when chewed.
-Raw bones are less brittle but still may crack teeth, lodge in the throat, or obstruct the stomach and intestines.
+Cooked bones become brittle and may splinter into sharp fragments when chewed.
 Bone shards may scratch or puncture digestive tissue and may require emergency surgery.

-Warning signs after ingestion include repeated gagging, repeated vomiting, abdominal guarding, straining to defecate, or black stool.
-Even if signs seem mild at first, delayed obstruction may occur.
+Warning signs after ingestion include repeated gagging, vomiting, abdominal guarding, straining to defecate, or black stool.
 Early veterinary evaluation is safer than watchful waiting.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.